Cardiac Arrest (TV series): Series 1

 Series 1 ran for six episodes between 21 April and 2 June 1994.

 Dr Andrew Collin (Andrew Lancel), a junior doctor, starts his first day at work as house officer, and meets his new colleague, SHO Dr Claire Maitland (Helen Baxendale).
-He deals with multiple situations over the months, and is increasingly dillusioned due to the expectations placed on junior doctors.
+He deals with multiple situations over the months, and is increasingly disillusioned due to the expectations placed on junior doctors.
 He is also required to do a three-day and night shift on call, while Claire tries to shield him from his worst abuses in order to preserve his sanity.

 Series 2

 Series 2 ran for eight episodes between 19 April and 7 June 1995.

 Andrew returns to the hospital and is now an SHO.
 To his chagrin, the consultant physician Dr Graham Turner (Michael MacKenzie) has a far better relationship with the new house officer, Dr Phil Kirkby (Andrew Clover), whose father went to school with Graham.

 At the organisational level, a new hospital administrator, Paul Tennant (Nicholas Palliser), demands even more efficiency from the medical staff, which places Andrew on ENT (ear, nose and throat) duties even though he has no training for the skills required.
 Tennant also instructs Claire to abandon resuscitation of a hypothermia patient in order to fulfil her clinic duties.

 While Claire is covering for Andrew one night in casualty, a haemophiliac man is brought in with a nosebleed.
 Since Claire is not trained in ENT, she is unable to stop the bleeding, which leads the man to bleed to death.
 Claire exposes the systemic failures to the media, but she is fired on an unrelated technicality.

 The hospital soon attracts additional adverse publicity when the anaesthetist Dr James Mortimer (Jo Dow) is diagnosed with HIV, following a discovery that he has a Kaposi's sarcoma, but he is still permitted to work.
 The diagnosis is leaked to the media and a scandal ensues, and manager Paul Tennant (Nicholas Palliser) pressures James to take a leave of absence.

 Meanwhile, Phil is attempting to draw up chemotherapy doses for a patient during Christmas Day despite having no experience.
 He rings a drunken Dr Turner, who is the only one available.
 He advises Phil to draw up the treatment, but he gets the dose wrong and the patient dies of anaphylactic shock.
 He takes the full blame and denies that he sought Turner's opinion, but the inquest returns a finding of unlawful killing.